hamidb80/hypothesis-of-understanding/readme.md

 > "Knowledge isn’t a dot you can connect—it’s the fire that burns between them."

 > "Understanding isn’t a tree.
 It’s a wildfire—and you’re supposed to be the arsonist."

+### Benefits
+well in my opponion the only benefit of using GoK or Mind maps is that you kinda see the structure of the content and gives a whole overview; but the benefits stops here...

 ## Development
 - colors stolen from [ColorHunt](https://colorhunt.co/)